feilong/brainplotlib/README.md

 plt.show()
 ```

-Alternatively, the high-resolution image can be saved directly using `cv2`.
+Alternatively, the high-resolution image can be saved directly using `OpenCV`.
 ```Python
 import cv2
 cv2.imwrite(